mattrob333/Projects_Expanded/The LangChain Multi-Agent System Manual.md

 ![image](https://github.com/mattrob333/Projects_Expanded/assets/31228129/c313ae92-9db9-4ffc-ae98-97d9b27c1c8c)

-This manual provides a comprehensive guide to building sophisticated multi-agent workflows within the LangChain ecosystem.
+This manual provides a comprehensive guide to building sophisticated multi-agent workflows within the LangChain ecosystem using the Flowise No-code platform.
 It covers foundational concepts, workflow design principles, tool integration, optimization strategies, and practical examples to empower you in creating powerful AI agents.

 ## 💪💪I. Introduction: The Power of AI Agents and LangChain